Bishop Payne Divinity School

 Whittle Hall, the Bishop Payne Divinity School.

-Bishop Payne Divinity School was a racially segregated Episcopal school for African-American ministerial students, in Petersburg, Virginia.
-It operated on Perry Street (1878–1886), West Washington Street (1886–1889), and finally South West Street (1889–1949).
+Bishop Payne Divinity School was a former Episcopal school for African-American ministerial students, in Petersburg, Virginia.
+It operated on Perry Street (1878–1886), West Washington Street (1886–1889), and South West Street (1889–1949).
 The school's Emmanuel Chapel still stands, at the corner of South West and Willcox Streets.
+The school was closed in 1953.

-Facilities
+History

 Russell Hall and the Warden's home, across the street from Whittle Hall.

-The College began in 1878 when James Solomon Russell, who would be the school's first graduate and left us a description of his experiences there, was called to the ministry but was not allowed to study at the all-white Episcopal Virginia Theological Seminary (VTS) in Alexandria.
-To provide schooling for him, and other African-American students who "were not in any way prepared to enter either the Preparatory Department or the Theological Department of the Seminary", some of whom "had only the barest rudiments of common-school [primary school] education," a theology professor was added to a new (1866) school for freedmen, St. Stephen's Normal and Industrial School, in Petersburg, Virginia.
-The theology professor's salary ($600) was paid by VTS.
-The school became St. Stephen's Normal and Theological School.
-It was located on Perry Street, between Gill and Washington Streets.
+The college was established in 1878 when James Solomon Russell was called to the ministry but was not allowed to study at the all-white Episcopal Virginia Theological Seminary in Alexandria, Virginia.
+To provide schooling for him, and other African-American students who "were not in any way prepared to enter either the Preparatory Department or the Theological Department of the Seminary", some of whom "had only the barest rudiments of common-school [primary school] education," a theology professor was added to a new school in Petersburg, Virginia for freedmen, St. Stephen's Normal and Industrial School.
+The theology professor's salary ($600) was paid by Virginia Theological Seminary.
+The school was located on Perry Street, between Gill and Washington Streets.
 Russell was the only ministerial student for three years.
 By 1876, 20 students had enrolled.

 It was chartered in 1884 by the state of Virginia as the Bishop Payne Divinity and Industrial School, in honor of John Payne, first Episcopal bishop of Liberia.
-(Payne's widow was the school matron.)
+Payne's widow was the school matron.
 "The title of the school was somewhat misleading as it implied an Industrial Department which the school did not have, and gave no hint of a Normal Department, which the school did have."
+The school did, however, provide high school level instruction, as did most normal schools at the time.

 From 1886 to 1889, the school was based in a house and lot in the 1100 block of South Washington Street.
 In 1889, the school purchased eight lots on both sides of the street in the 400 block of South West Street, where it built Whittle Hall and Russell Hall on opposite sides of the street, remaining at that location until it closed.
-In 1902 the Warden's residence was erected and in 1917 Emmanuel Chapel was added.
-In 1910 the name was changed again, to Bishop Payne Divinity School; the school was newly authorized by the state of Virginia to award the degree of Bachelor of Divinity.
+In 1902, the Warden's residence was erected and in 1917 Emmanuel Chapel was added.
+In 1910, the school gained the ability to award the Bachelor of Divinity degree and was renamed the Bishop Payne Divinity School.